-However the one that’s the most likely to work properly is the official WooCommerce theme, which is called as Storefront.
+However, the one that’s the most likely to work properly is the official WooCommerce theme, which is called Storefront.
 The default version is free and it should be enough to get you going.

-What you need to do next is make sure that the individual pages of the store looks good.
+What you need to do next is to make sure that the individual pages of the store look good.
 In case if you’ve decided to stick with your current theme or have gone for something new which is WooCommerce optimized, then let’s do that now

 E-commerce Store Design, Rules

 Before we get into the nitty-gritty, let’s discuss a handful of important aspects.

 Mainly the things which make an e-commerce store design good, here are the most crucial parameters

 - The design needs to be clear and not confusing in any way.
 A visitor who’s confused won’t buy anything.